SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 ## The Engine Update for XNA

-When thinking about your game engine and putting it together you need to put some thought into how it will be made up.&nbsp; For instance you need to think about:
+When thinking about your game engine and putting it together you need to put some thought into how it will be made up.
+For instance you need to think about:

 - How are you going to group your game objects together for updates / draw calls?

 > This is usually done by creating lists of common objects, however care has to be taken when working with dynamic objects or objects that are likely to be created and destroyed frequently as this can change your approach if you do not cater for it.
 >
-> In the game engine for this tutorial, I’ve updated the original Digipen code into the XNA framework as is.&nbsp; The way Digipen handled the game objects was to have a few high level objects such as the Sprites, Sound and Music and create collections fro them.&nbsp; The game then loops through these collections to update and draw them.&nbsp; Because this was done using the high level objects it meant the engine only has to handle a few types and not one for every object in the game, like the player, the background, the enemies and later on the shots you fire.&nbsp; Because all of these are related to the Sprite class, there is only one collection for them all.
+> In the game engine for this tutorial, I’ve updated the original Digipen code into the XNA framework as is.
+The way Digipen handled the game objects was to have a few high level objects such as the Sprites, Sound and Music and create collections fro them.
+The game then loops through these collections to update and draw them.
+Because this was done using the high level objects it meant the engine only has to handle a few types and not one for every object in the game, like the player, the background, the enemies and later on the shots you fire.
+Because all of these are related to the Sprite class, there is only one collection for them all.
 >
 > More later.